 Thank you for having me.

-Is illustrating your full-time profession?
+Is writing your full-time profession?

-How long have you been illustrating?
+How long have you been writing?

-How many books have you illustrated?
+How many published books have you written?

-Which genres do you illustrate?
+Which genre do you write?

 What are you working on now?